eldesernauta/eldesernauta/README.md

-# 🚀 Oscar I. Rojas Portfolio
+# 🚀 My portfolio

-Welcome to the repository of Oscar I. Rojas’ portfolio website, built with an emphasis on **neobrutalism aesthetics**, dynamic interactivity, and cutting-edge frontend technologies.
+Welcome to the repository of my portfolio website, built with an emphasis on **neobrutalism aesthetics**, dynamic interactivity, and cutting-edge frontend technologies.
 Explore the live version here: [eldesernauta.com](https://eldesernauta.com).

 ---